favilo/pdfimpose/doc/usage.rst

 ============

-This module includes a command line client: `pdfimpose`, which can be used to impose a PDF document, using one of the :ref:`imposition schemas <schemas>`.
+This module includes a command line client: `pdfimpose`, which can be used to impose a PDF document, using one of the :ref:`imposition schemas <library>`.

 .. contents:: Contents
    :local: